MfellnerDev/BillingSystem/README.md

 # BillingSystem
-A little and very simple BillingSystem in Java, more's coming soom! ^^
+A small and very simple BillingSystem in Java, more's coming soom! ^^

+# !
+Attention: This project is not meant to be used by others, it is just a documentation of my learning path!
+Please do not use this, like serious.
+Don't.